Franz von Suppé: Life and career

 Suppé's most enduring one-act success, Die schöne Galathée (The Beautiful Galatea), dates from 1865.
-It was modelled, Traubner comments, in both title and style, on Offenbach’s La belle Hélène which had been a great success in Vienna earlier that year.
+It was modelled, Traubner comments, in both title and style, on Offenbach's La belle Hélène which had been a great success in Vienna earlier that year.
 It has had frequent revivals throughout German-speaking countries, and was played in German and in English translation in both New York and London.
 A full-length operatic success eluded Suppé for some years, and it was not until after the triumph of Johann Strauss's Die Fledermaus in 1874 that he caught up.
 His Fatinitza (1876) was a critical and box office success, not only in Vienna but in London and Paris, though less so in New York, where it coincided with and was somewhat eclipsed by the first production there of H.M.S.
 Pinafore.
 Suppé surpassed the success of Fatinitza in 1879 with Boccaccio and had his final lasting success in 1880 with Donna Juanita.
 Traubner writes, "nothing after Donna Juanita has endured, though several were very popular in their time": Der Gascogner (Theater an der Wien, 22 March 1881) was an outright failure, but Die Afrikareise (A Trip to Africa, Theater an der Wien, 17 March 1883) ran for a month, and received several productions, including an American revival with Lillian Russell in the lead, which ran for five weeks in 1887.

-Suppé wrote music for over a hundred productions at the Theater in der Josefstadt as well as the Carltheater in Leopoldstadt, at the Theater an der Wien.
+Suppé wrote music for over a hundred productions at the Theater in der Josefstadt as well as the Carltheater in Leopoldstadt, and at the Theater an der Wien.
 He also worked on some landmark opera productions, such as the 1846 production of Meyerbeer's Les Huguenots with Jenny Lind.